 Dr. James A. Day

-Prior to joining the Pentagon Force Protection Agency, Dr. Day worked for Science Applications International Corporation as a project lead for environmental, legislative, and budget support to the Deputy Assistant Secretary of the Army (Elimination of Chemical Weapons).
+Prior to joining the Pentagon Force Protection Agency, Dr. Day worked for SAIC as a project lead for environmental, legislative, and budget support to the Deputy Assistant Secretary of the Army (Elimination of Chemical Weapons).
 His team supported the Army’s program to destroy chemical munitions.
 During his tenure, the Army completely eliminated the chemical cache in Newport, Indiana, and met every major Chemical Warfare Convention treaty milestone toward depleting the National stockpile, including final closure of the Johnston Atoll Chemical Weapons Destruction Facility.

-Dr. Day is a former member of the Homeland Security Institute, a Congressionally Chartered Federally Funded Research and Development Center.
+Dr. Day is a former member of the Homeland Security Institute, which is a Congressionally Chartered Federally Funded Research and Development Center.
 There, he researched gaps that responded to National-level chemical, biological, and radiological events.
 He also proposed transition of the USDA programs focused on zoonotic and animal diseases at Plum Island, and facilitated the effort leading to a Homeland Security Presidential Directive on chemical defense.

 Dr. Day began his professional career as a chemist at Midwest Research Institute, monitoring atmospheric samples for biological warfare agents and performing process improvement for chemical and biological monitoring systems.